 - Ninety tools help us recognize how our strengths expand by being placed in roles where we will thrive.

 - Gen Y and Gen Z expect mobile integration to work from anywhere and are used to communicating on platforms like social media, instant messaging apps, video chat, and email.
 The Ninety platform is mobile with an extraordinarily intuitive user interface and experience that help us work from our unique strengths and talents while keeping everyone connected.

 Leading with transparency means keeping everyone in the loop, sharing the good and the bad appropriately and welcoming honest team feedback.
 Ninety strengthens transparent leadership through weekly meetings that provide multiple opportunities to give praise and recognition for a job well done, such as:

 - Scorecard reviews

 - Customer and employee headlines

-- Identifying and discussing an issue, then finding a workable solution
+- Discussing an Issue, then finding a workable solution

 Diversity, Equity and Inclusion